Skip to Main Content

 9. When incorporating scenarios into your activities, ensure that the content has long term relevance.

-10. City staff who are interested in finding out more about Open Practice may be interesting in signing up for the Digital Literacies and Open Practice module as part of the MA in Academic Practice.
+10. Staff who are interested in finding out more about Open Practice may be interesting in signing up for the Digital Literacies and Open Practice module as part of the MA in Academic Practice.
 Even if you can’t make the module, there are lots of fantastic resources on the topic on the module blog.

 OER sources